Hassan of Basra: Greece

 Austrian consul Johann Georg von Hahn collected a tale from Epiros with the title Von dem Prinzen und der Schwanenjungfrau and translated by Reverend Edmund Martin Geldart as The Prince and the Fairy.
 In this tale, a king builds a glass chamber to keep his son away from the world.
 One day, the prince inquires about a bone, and uses it to crack open a glass pane.
 The prince and his tutors take a walk through the world.
 He joins the nobles in hunting hares, and one day decides to walk alone.
 He meets a Jew, who convinces him to play a game: first, to buy a buffalo's skin, hide inside it and let the ravens take him up to the hill.
 The prince is taken to the hill and the Jew shouts at him to throw two stones (which are in fact diamonds).
 The Jew abandons the prince on the mountain and departs.
 Trapped there, he finds a trapdoor and pulls it open.
 He climbs down a staircase and arrives at another realm, with a palace in the distance.
 Inside the palace, an old man is trapped.
 He releases the old man who gives him the keys to the apartments.
 Behind a closed door, three fairies come to bathe in "a hollow place filled with water".
-The old man advises the prince to steals one of their garments, for their strenth lie in the clothes.
+The old man advises the prince to steal one of their garments, for their strength lie in the clothes.
 The prince steals the youngest's garments and wants to make her his wife.
 The old man tells him to go to the stables and summon a winged steed to carry him back to his kingdom.
 On the road, the prince meets the fairy's brothers, one at a time, who are disguised as dervishes.
 The prince kills his brothers-in-law and returns to his father's castle.
 The king throws a large series of festivities with music and dance.
 The prince gives his bride's garments to his mother, but the fairy, cunningly, asks her mother-in-law to return the garments to her, so she can dance better.
 The fairy flies away back to her kingdom.
 The prince goes after with the winged steed and reaches his bride's kingdom, where he learns her father is at war with another kingdom.
 The prince uses magical items and defeats the enemy army.
 Now victorious, the prince wears a disguise and goes to his father-in-law's court to be rewarded.
 The king offers him his youngest daughter for wife, and she recognizes her husband.

 Italy

+The combination of types also appears in Sicily, classified in the Italian index with the title La moglie perduta ("The Lost Wife"): a man hires himself to a magician to help fetch some gems, is betrayed, and later finds a maiden of supernatural origin whose garments he steals; he marries her, but a mistake on his mother's part causes her departure and he goes after her.